alexdcodes/Python_SelfEducation/README.md

 # playground1_python
 Enter a name, do calculations, check network, record to text file.

-two different playgrounds
+various different playgrounds following tutorials/excercises provided by Python Textbooks.

-Hello and Printing.py

 Each python file(s) can be launched seperatly.
 As each is a different lesson.